This review originally ran following the film’s world premiere at the 2022 Sundance Film Festival.

 Lena Dunham’s sophomore feature, “Sharp Stick,” opens with Taylour Paige doing a TikTok dance over a trap beat.
-In an ordinary year, this sequence might promptly set the entire auditorium abuzz at the film’s Sundance premiere: Dunham rubbing it in the faces of critics who have pestered her over lack of diversity throughout six seasons of her acclaimed HBO series, “Girls.”
-But this isn’t an ordinary year, as COVID-19 has prompted Sundance to scrap in-person festivities and move everything online.
+In an ordinary era, this sequence might promptly set the entire auditorium abuzz at the film’s premiere: Dunham rubbing it in the faces of critics who have pestered her over lack of diversity throughout six seasons of her acclaimed HBO series, “Girls.”
+But this isn’t an ordinary era, as COVID-19 has for more than two years moved so much online.

 After that opener, Dunham immediately retreats to the familiar territory of a nuclear family with two sisters and a single mother, a dynamic not foreign to those who saw her 2010 debut “Tiny Furniture.”
 As Paige’s Treina rehearses her moves, her sister, Sarah Jo (Kristine Froseth, “The Assistant”), meekly holds the camera phone as their libertine, five-time-divorced mother, Marilyn (Jennifer Jason Leigh), muses about the internet celebrity grind.